amah/async/documentation.md

 borrowed from synchronous programming model.

 ### Concepts
-This section discuss core concepts used in the async4j library implementation.
+The main concepts you have to understand before use async4j are callback and asynchronous function as defined below.
+These concepts have nothing very new, but async4j introduce specific usage patterns you should understand to use async4j properly.

 #### Callbacks
-At the heart of async4j library is the Callback interface defined as following:
+The Callback interface is the core concepts of the async4j library and is defined as following:

 {% highlight java %}
 public interface Callback<R>{